kirru2198/Terraform/03_Terraform_VPC_setup.md

 # **AWS VPC Setup with Terraform**

+This guide outlines how to create a Virtual Private Cloud (VPC) in AWS using Terraform.
+It includes the following steps:

+Create a VPC.

+Create a public and private subnet.

+Attach an Internet Gateway to the VPC.

+Set up routing tables for public and private subnets.

 This guide demonstrates how to use Terraform to create a **Virtual Private Cloud (VPC)** in AWS with public and private subnets, an Internet Gateway, and route tables.

 ## **1. Terraform Configuration Files**